Go Interfaces

 Interfaces are not fully-featured types, they're less than that, but they're used to express conceptual similarities between types.
 If several types implement the same interface, they are similar in a way that is important to the application.
 An interface highlights the similarities between the types implementing it and conceals the differences.

-Interfaces can be thought of a kind of conceptual inheritance (types inherit behavior specified by an interface) and help with implementing polymorphism in Go.
+Interfaces can be thought of a kind of conceptual inheritance: types inherit behavior specified by an interface.
+Interfaces help supporting polymorphism in Go: different types implement different behaviors specified by the same interface.
+For more details see:

 "The bigger the interface, the weaker the abstraction."
 The most important thing about interfaces in Go is that the smaller the interface is, the more useful it is.
 This is a Go-specific idea: we want to make little interfaces, so we can build components that share them.